Crystals for shifted key polynomials: Introduction

 \subsection{Acknowledgments}

 The first author was partially supported by Hong Kong RGC grants 16306120 and 16304122.
-The second author was partially supported by Grant-in-Aid for JSPS Fellows 21F51028.
+The second author was partially supported by Grant-in-Aid for JSPS Fellows 21F51028 and for Scientific Research for Early-Career Scientists 23K12983.
 We thank Jon Brundan, Takeshi Ikeda, Brendan Pawlowski, Anne Schilling, and Alexander Yong for useful discussions.
 The second author also thanks Tomoo Matsumura for the discussion and references regarding Hessenberg varieties and degeneracy loci, and for International Christian University's hospitality during his visits.